Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 kubectl rolling-update receiver --rollback
 ~~~

-It will set back the previous version no fuss, no muss.
+It will set back the previous version.
+No fuss, no muss.

 ##### Apply a new configuration file

-The problem with by-hand updates is always that they aren't in source control.
+The problem with by-hand updates is that they aren't in source control.

-Consider this.
-Something changed, a couple of servers got updated by hand to do a quick “patch fix”, but nobody witnessed it and it wasn’t documented.
+Consider this: Something has changed, A couple of servers got updated by hand to do a quick “patch fix”, but nobody witnessed it and it wasn’t documented.
 A new person comes along and does a change to the template and applies the template to the cluster.
-All the servers are updated, but suddenly, there is a service outage.
+All the servers are updated, and then all of a sudden there is a service outage.

-Long story short, the servers which got updated are whacked over because the template didn't reflect what has been done by hand.
-That is bad.
-Don't do that.
+Long story short, the servers which got updated are written over because the template doesn’t  reflect what has been done manually.

-The recommended way is to change the template to use the new version and than apply the template with the `apply` command.
+The recommended way is to change the template in order to use the new version, and than apply the template with the `apply` command.

-Kubernetes recommends that the Deployment handles the rollout with ReplicaSets.
-This means however, that there must be at least two replicates present for a rolling update.
-Otherwise the update won't work (unless `maxUnavailable` is set to 1).
-I'm increasing the replica count in the yaml and I set the new image version for the receiver container.
+Kubernetes recommends that a Deployment with ReplicaSets should handle a rollout.
+This means there must be at least two replicates present for a rolling update.
+If less than two replicates are present then the update won't work (unless `maxUnavailable` is set to 1).
+I increase the replica count in yaml.
+I also set the new image version for the receiver container.

 ~~~yaml
   replicas: 2